Keyboard shortcuts

 • opt nat is the optional transaction ID

-• select methods are query calls (no state changes, no cycles consumed)
+• select and aggregate methods are query calls (no state changes, no cycles consumed)

 • All other methods are update calls